nEDM-TUM/FileServer-Docker/_subsystems/Starting.md

 to the external world.
 This is because the nginx container sits in front of the CouchDB instance and routes the commands to it.

+### Disable httpd on Synology Station
+Port 80 must be available for the nginx to listen on.
+In DSM, a httpd service is using it by default.
+Then the nEDM-FileServer container cannot be started with the error message
+{% highlight bash %}
+Error starting userland proxy: listen tcp 0.0.0.0:80: bind: address already in use
+{% endhighlight %}
+A solution to disable httpd is given [here](http://stackoverflow.com/a/30985335).
+A DSM-update might restore the default behaviour and it has to be deactivated again.